Neylion/raspberry-pi/README.md

         1. Change Password.
 2. Connect to a wifi in top right corner.

+## Setup remote access through VNC

+### Enabling the VNC Server on Raspberry Pi
+1. Open up a terminal
+2. Use the command ``sudo raspi-config``.
+3. Enable VNC (Navigate using arrows & enter)
+    1. Choose Interfacing Options
+    2. Choose VNC
+    3. Choose <Yes>
+4. Find the IP for the raspberry pi by using the command ``hostname -I``

+### Accessing the Pi (Windows)
+1. Download [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on your computer.
+2. Open VNC Viewer
+3. Enter your raspberry pi IP.
+4. Enter your raspberry pi user credentials.

 ## Setup Git and clone this repo.
-1. Follow [this guide](https://stackoverflow.com/questions/8588768/how-do-i-avoid-the-specification-of-the-username-and-password-at-every-git-push) to avoid having to authenticate yourself for every git action: )
+1. Follow [this guide](https://stackoverflow.com/questions/8588768/how-do-i-avoid-the-specification-of-the-username-and-password-at-every-git-push) to avoid having to authenticate yourself for every git action
 2. Open up a terminal
 3. sh git-init.sh > git-init.log
 4. sh clone-raspberry-pi-repo.sh > clone-raspberry-pi-repo.log